hdima/erlport.org/src/docs/python.rst

     2> python:call(P, operator, add, [2, 2]).
     4

-Of course in Python you can use not only modules but also packages and imported objects can use attributes as functions so `python:call/4`_ also support dot-separated names for Module and Function arguments:
+Of course in Python you can also have hierarchies of modules and objects so `python:call/4`_ supports dot-separated names for Module and Function
+arguments:

 .. sourcecode:: erl